Iraq court sentences French woman to life for IS membership - Journal du Cameroun

 On Thursday, French Foreign Minister Jean-Yves Le Drian told French news channel LCI that Boughedir was a “Daesh (IS) terrorist who fought against Iraq” and said she should be tried on Iraqi soil.

-But upon re-examining her file, an Iraqi court found that Boughedir knew her husband was planning on joining IS in Iraq and that she “knowingly” followed him.

-During Sunday’s hearing which lasted about one hour, the judge asked Boughedir to explain why and under what circumstances she entered Syria and then Iraq.

-He then declared that “the proof that has been gathered is enough to condemn the criminal to life in jail”.
+He then declared that “the proof that has been gathered is enough to condemn the criminal” to a life sentence.

-Boughedir’s husband is believed to have been killed during a vast operation by US-led coalition-backed Iraqi forces to seize Mosul, Iraq’s second city, back from jihadist control.

 On Sunday she told the court that the man she had been married to for five years had disappeared one day, walking out and saying he was going out “to look for water”.